hovannam1612/MembitResearchTool/README.md

 # Membit Research Tool

-A compact research tool using Membit AI SDK to discover the latest information from Membit's APIs and cryptocurrency market data.
+A compact research tool using Membit AI API to discover the latest information from Membit's APIs and cryptocurrency market data.
 The application is built with React and TypeScript featuring a modern and user-friendly interface.

 ## Features